 Mallow mallow

-I’ve already written quite a bit about the benefits of my favorite demulcent herb, the marshmallow root (Althaea officinalis) here and here.
+I’ve written quite a bit about the benefits of my favorite demulcent herb, the marshmallow root (Althaea officinalis) here and here.
 Infusion of the root in water results in an amazingly soothing, restorative mucilage that I use just about everyday in one form or another, be it topically and/or internally.
 It makes a wonderful tea that’s healing to the digestive tract and capable of soothing a scratchy, sore throat in a jiffy.

 Like its marsh-y cousin, the buds and leaves of blue mallow, aka common mallow (Malva sylvestris) is considered to be a cooling, mucilaginous herb.
 Both herbs’ constituents include mucilage, pectin and flavonoids, and their mildly astringent, skin softening properties make them great choices for soothing to dry, rough skin.
 Their flavonoids are effective at reducing inflammation and relieving skin conditions like eczema and dermatitis.